-Spring Parent Survey Results
+Spring Parent Survey Results:

-For our spring 2022 survey we only received 15 responses.
-Within these results 100% of surveyed families felt their child was safe at school, that the school has appropriate academic expectations, the children enjoy coming to school, the school provides a caring environment, children are recognized for doing good work, the school meets academic needs, the school building is clean and inviting and families feel welcome.
-Two respondents disagreed that the school had good communication however 86.7% felt communication was good.
+We actually received more responses in the spring this year than in the fall which is unusual so even though we only had 28 responses for the Spring 2023 survey we are glad we did have that many!
+Within these results only one responder disagreed so 27 agreed that the school had appropriate academic expectations, their child felt safe at the school, the school has high standards for student behavior, their children enjoy going to school, the school provides a caring environment, the children are recognized for doing good work, the school building is clean and inviting, the school provides volunteer opportunities, the teachers are highly effective, families feel welcome and they would recommend Discovery Woods to other families.
+Three respondents disagreed that the school had good communication however 89.3% felt communication was good.
 We will continue to strive at making communication the best that it can be and using multiple ways.
-Families feel the teachers at DW are highly effective and that they would recommend DW to other families.